 - Other herbs that have traditionally been applied to the skin to treat dermatitis include Sarsaparilla (Smilax sp.) and marshmallow (Althea officinalis).

 Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies for the treatment of dermatitis based on their knowledge and experience.
-Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and psychological makeup.
+Before prescribing a remedy, homeopaths take into account a person's constitutional type, includes your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.

 Betsi GI, Papadavid E, Falagas ME.
 Probiotics for the treatment or prevention of atopic dermatitis: a review of the evidence from randomized controlled trials.
 Am J Clin Dermatol.
 2008;9:93-103.